pivotal-cf/docs-pks/host-monitoring.hbs.md

 ## <a id='telegraf'></a>Metrics&#58; Telegraf

-Telegraf sends metrics from TKGI API, control plane node, and worker node VMs to a monitoring service, such as Datadog.
+Telegraf sends metrics from {{ vars.product_short }} API, control plane node, and worker node VMs to a monitoring service, such as Datadog.

 In the **{{  vars.product }}** tile > **Host Monitoring**, you can